push-protocol/PIPs/definitions/README.md

 ### Niche

-Niche are optional and are required in some **Subcateory** sections. they define the specific low level funcationality that needs to be changed, improved or addressed.
+Niche are optional and are required in some **Subcategory** sections. they define the specific low level functionality that needs to be changed, improved or addressed.

-For Subcategory: **Nofification**
+For Subcategory: **Notification**

 1. **Verification**: Addresses different types of verifications that can be used while sending a notification to Push node.